 The motifs of cowboy boots are elaborate and artistic.
 To make such a boot, bootmakers must be skillful and creative.

 There will be a template for creating the patterns of cowboy boots.
-Apply glue on the template and use the twine to stick on line of patterns.
+Apply glue to the template and use the twine to stick on pattern lines.

 Then, the leather is placed on this template and put on a tray.